Houston vs Miami (FL) Players to Watch - Sweet 16

 Top Players to Watch: Houston vs. Miami (FL) - Sweet 16

-When the Houston Cougars and Miami Hurricanes square off in their Sweet 16 matchup at T-Mobile Center on Friday at 7:15 PM ET, Marcus Sasser and Norchad Omier will be two of the top players to watch.
+Friday's Sweet 16 matchup between the Houston Cougars and the Miami Hurricanes at T-Mobile Center at 7:15 PM ET features the Cougars' Marcus Sasser and the Hurricanes' Norchad Omier as players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!